CompCogNeuro/sims/ch8/abac/README.md

 You will see the plot updated as the network is trained, initially on the AB list, and then it automatically switches over to the AC list once error goes to 0.
 The `PctErr` line shows the error expressed as the number of list items incorrectly produced, with the criterion for correct performance being all units on the right side of .5.

 * Click on `TstEpcPlot`, which shows the testing results, which are run at the end of every epoch.
 Both the AB and AC items are always tested (unlike in people, we can prevent any learning from taking place during testing, so there is no impact on learning from this testing).
-You should see the AB testing error go down, but then jump quickly back up, at the point when training switched over to AC, in agreement with the [McCloskey & Cohen (1989)](#references) results.
+You should see the AB testing error go down, but then jump quickly back up, at the point when training switched over to AC, in general agreement with the [McCloskey & Cohen (1989)](#references) results.
 This is indicates that learning on the AC list (which gradually gets better) has interfered catastrophically with the prior learning on the AB list.
+Due to the use of inhibition and sparse representations, and a reasonably-sized hidden layer, this model sometimes manages to retain some amount of the AB list, but its performance is highly variable and on average not as good as the human data.
 Let's collect some statistics by running a batch of several training runs.

 * Hit `Train` to complete a run of 10 "subjects", and click on the `RunPlot` to monitor results.